TAN-Gaming/FalloutNV-No-Registry-Patch/README.md

 [release_link]: https://github.com/TAN-Gaming/FalloutNV-No-Registry-Patch/releases

 ## Features
-- It fixes install-related problems.
+- It fixes launching problems after moving the game to another folder.
 - It doesn't touch the Registry at all.
-- It makes your game portable.
+- It makes the game portable.

 ## How to use
 - Download release builds from the [release section][release_link] or build from source.
-- Find the file `GalaxyWrp.dll` in your game folder, rename it to `orig_GalaxyWrp.dll`.
+- Find the file `GalaxyWrp.dll` in the game folder, rename it to `orig_GalaxyWrp.dll`.
-- Paste the downloaded file into your game folder.
+- Paste the downloaded file into the game folder.

 ## Build instructions